 The largest subgroup of the wasp is the solitary wasp.
 They do not form colonies (but usually do build nests), are typically less aggressive, and all adults are fertile.
 The Tarantula Hawk and Cicada Killer are two common species of solitary wasps.
-The following include different types of wasps:

-It's important to note that Wasps are not bees.
+It’s important to note that Wasps are not bees.
 Wasp extermination methods may be different depending on the specious of wasps.
 Please check out our wasp control page.
-Also check out our article on fake wasp nests.

 DIY and Green Solutions for Wasp Control

 Keep in mind that a wasp’s nest can be a dangerous place for humans, so “do-it-yourself” removal of a nest is not highly recommended.
 If you are lucky enough to have a beekeeper in your area, they may even do the job for free.
 There are some alternative solutions, however, for those wishing to steer away from professional control or pesticides.
 Insecticides can be dangerous for young children or pets, so a natural means of eradication may be desirable.